CBI meets Indrani, seeks clarity in INX Media case

 Indrani had recorded her statement under the Prevention of Money Laundering Act, claiming she and her husband met Chidambaram at the latter's office in Delhi's North Block when he was the finance minister.

-She also claimed in her statement that Chidambaram had asked her to help his son Karti in his business and make overseas remittances in return of granting Foreign Investment Promotion Board's approval to INX Media.
+She also claimed in her statement that Chidambaram had asked her to help his son Karti in his business and make overseas remittances in return of granting the Foreign Investment Promotion Board's approval to INX Media.